ragavanrajan/blender-open-mcp/README.md

 ## Features

 - **Control Blender with Natural Language:** Send prompts to a locally running Ollama model to perform actions in Blender.
+- **Python Version Compatibility:** Works with Python 3.8+ (Simple Mode) and Python 3.10+ (Full MCP Mode) with automatic detection
+- **Auto-Detection System:** Automatically selects the best server mode based on your Python version and available dependencies
 - **MCP Integration:** Uses the Model Context Protocol for structured communication between the AI model and Blender.
 - **Ollama Support:** Designed to work with Ollama for easy local model management.
 - **Blender Add-on:** Includes a Blender add-on to provide a user interface and handle communication with the server.